abhinavtk7/fenics-workshop/README.md

-This repo contains notebooks of fenics workshop
+This repo contains codes of FEniCS workshop